andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
 I then looked up "Virtual Network" in the Azure search bar, and clicked the create button.
-Creating a Vnet before creating the Virtual Machine is unnecessary, but I did it for the sake of experience.
-After entering the correct details I clicked review/create.
+After entering the correct details and giving the Vnet a name, I clicked review/create.
 </p>
 <br />